Second Law-Like Inequalities with Quantum Relative Entropy: An Introduction: Concluding Remarks

 The role of a quantum coherence in the initial state has been studied in terms of quantum heat engines~\cite{Scovil,Geusic,Bender,Scully1,Scully2,Quan2,Liberato}.
 For example, if the initial state differs from the canonical distribution and involves an additional quantum coherence, the second law of thermodynamics like~(\ref{Lenard}) is not necessarily satisfied.

 We now reach an observation that the choice of the initial state is crucial to derive the second law.
 In fact, the canonical distribution is a special state that maximizes its von Neumann entropy among the states that have the same amount of the energy.
 This special initial condition is a crucial reason why we can derive the second law even if the dynamics of the total system is reversible.
 It would be difficult to rigorously justify the physical validity of the initial canonical distribution.
 Therefore, the derivations of the second law in Sec.~5 are not so satisfactory to understand the fundamental reason why the macroscopic world is irreversible in spite of the reversibility of the microscopic dynamics.
 To understand the origin of the arrow of the time would be an interesting but quite difficult future challenge.
+We note that there has been an interesting approach to this problem in terms of the ``waiting-time typicality''~\cite{Tasaki4,Ikeda2,Tasaki5}, which is based on unitary dynamics with an initial pure state.

-On the other hand, thermodynamics of information processing is also an interesting topic.
+Thermodynamics of information processing is also an interesting topic.
 While it would be easier than the aforementioned fundamental problem, it is also closely related to the foundation of thermodynamics and statistical mechanics.
 This topic has been discussed by numerous researchers in terms of the paradox of ``Maxwell's demon''~\cite{Demon,Maruyama,Maroney1,Sagawa-Ueda5}.
 The demon can be formulated as an information processing device, and has been shown to be consistent with the second law of thermodynamics~\cite{Maroney1,Sagawa-Ueda5,Maroney2,Sagawa-Ueda2}.
-Recently, modern nonequilibrium statistical mechanics and quantum information theory have shed new light on the theory of thermodynamics including the demon~\cite{Lloyd1,Lloyd2,Nielsen,Zurek1,Kieu,Allahverdyan,Quan1,Sagawa-Ueda1,Jacobs,SWKim,Dong,Morikuni,Abreu2,Lahiri,Lutz2,Lu,Demon,Maruyama,Maroney1,Sagawa-Ueda5,Maroney2,Sagawa-Ueda2,Sagawa-Ueda3,Suzuki,Horowitz2,Toyabe3,Ito,Sagawa-Ueda4,Abreu,Horowitz3}.
+Recently, modern nonequilibrium statistical mechanics and quantum information theory have shed new light on the theory of thermodynamics including the demon~\cite{Lloyd1,Lloyd2,Nielsen,Zurek1,Kieu,Allahverdyan,Quan1,Sagawa-Ueda1,Jacobs,SWKim,Dong,Morikuni,Abreu2,Lahiri,Lu,Funo0,Funo,Park,Demon,Maruyama,Maroney1,Sagawa-Ueda5,Maroney2,Sagawa-Ueda2,Sagawa-Ueda3,Suzuki,Horowitz2,Toyabe3,Ito,Sagawa-Ueda4,Sagawa-Ueda6,Sagawa-Ueda7,Ito2,Abreu,Horowitz3,Horowitz5}.